ChrisEssery/group-project/Portfolio/Background.md

 ### The Pros:
-- Straightforward
+- Straightforward to navigate
+- It's free
+- Fewer games
+- Clean design
+- Engaging interface

 ### The Cons:
-- Hard to idenfity and measure progress within each stage
+- No video communication functionality
+- Fewer games
+- No multiplayer functionality

 ### Lexulous